rquit/HackUIowa/README.md

 2. Copy the credentials it gives you under "web".

+3. `git clone` this repo to whatever folder you want it in.

-3. Create a new file named `firebaseInit.json` in `/src`.
+4. Create a new file named `firebaseInit.json` in `/src`.

-4. Paste the credentials inside the file, it should look like this:
+5. Paste the credentials inside the file, it should look like this:
 ```
 {
     "apiKey": "<your_apikey>",